ScintillaLuz/scintillaluz.github.io/about.md

 ---
 layout: page
-title: Once upon a time...
+title: About me
 permalink: /about/
 ---

-There was a time when I anxiously waited for a printer's call to go an pick up a pack of fresh prints.
-There was another time after that, when I learned everything I could about pixels and CSS preprocessing.
-Here's the story of how I walked out of traditional graphic design to work in tech.

-You can see a selection of my print and branding work collected here.
-I keep my early UI experiments and icons on my Dribbble.
+I hold a BA in Fashion Design and two MAs — Graphic Design for Communication at the Politecnico in Milan, and Book Design and Typography at the University of Reading, UK.
+I’ve been a designer for about 14 years now, working on consumer web products for about half of that time.
+I’ve been experimenting with pretty much anything, from type design and vector illustration, to icons and frontend development.
+My current expertise — and my heart! — is now product strategy and UX.

+If you want a detailed account of my studies and my professional experience, you can <a target="_blank" href="https://www.linkedin.com/in/scintillaluz/">head over to my LinkedIn account</a> or download my CV here.

+Following is heartfelt account of how I ended up where I currently am in my professional journey.
+Enjoy!

-### My story
+## My story

+There was a time when I would sit at my desk, anxiously waiting for the print shop’s agent to come in from the door holding a bunch of magazines, freshly printed covers and offset-smelling.
+He would put them in our hands, and we would let out a sigh of relief — and we felt proud.
+Not long after that, I hid in my Berlin room for the winter holidays, absorbing everything I could about pixels, HTML, and CSS pre-processing.

+Here’s how I walked away from graphic design to start a career in tech.

+<p align="center">***</p>

-In 2010 I went back to **Italy**, after graduating in Book Design at the Department of Typography of the University of Reading, England.
-That autumn, as I was holding a fresh degree in my hands the iPad crashed the book market, and changed things forever.
-I landed a graphic design job at a tiny snazzy magazine in Milan called ZERO, and in six months I was my most miserable self.
+It was 2010 when I completed my second MA, this time in Book Design, at the Department of Typography in Reading, England.
+That autumn, on a taxi on my way to Gatwick, my degree stuffed somewhere in a suitcase — the publishing industry changed forever.
+The iPad wrecked the market, e-books became a thing, and when I returned to Italy I realized my hard-earned certification was just… _ancient_.
+An exquisitely obsolete piece of paper.
+I landed a graphic design job in Milan, at a tiny snazzy magazine called ZERO.
+In six months I was my most miserable self.

+I knew what I was most interested in since I was four.
+Out of the specializations offered in high school, I picked art.
+Sculpture, life-drawing, cinema, and — bigger than anything else — theatre.
+I got full grades and moved on with the oh-so-predictable artist path, to drop out of the Fine Arts Academy at the end of its first year.
+Egalitarian traditions all around me.
+It felt like breathing dust, and I was restless.
+I wanted to be challenged.

-I knew drawing being the centre of my life since I was four.
-I picked art in high school, and dropped out of Fine Arts Academy after one year.
-I found design, and a more challenging environment at The Politecnico in Milan.
-There started my love affair with vectors, and a long-term relationship with the Bauhaus principles and typography.
-I studied and worked, and got inebriated sniffing freshly printed offset ink.
+I found motivation in the design method — problem solving for humans and machiens alike.
+I enrolled at The Politecnico in Milan, where I started a love affair with vectors, and long-term relationship with the Bauhaus principles.
+I grew obsessed with typography.
+By the end of my BA I was studying and working as a junior type design assistant and illustrator.
+I got my first MA, I tried freelancing.

 Traditional graphic design jobs meant a lot of compromises, especially with in-agency clients work.
-The Milan magazine's gig was the last chapter in my career as a print-focused designer.
-I wanted to be on the forefront of innovation, working on products used by thousands (millions?) of people every single day.
-I wanted to participate in a culture of sharing, where contributing meant growth for all.
-That was for me the Web.
+The Milan magazine’s gig was the last chapter in my career as a print-focused designer.
+I wanted to observe human behavior, I wanted to design for real humans, as many humans as possible.
+Thousands.
+Millions?
+I wanted my work to have _impact_.
+I wanted to participate in a culture of sharing, where giving back was encouraged.
+A community where individual growth meant growth for all.
+The Web.

-I devoured anything I could find online.
-I built news skills capitalizing on my design method foundations.
-I took big risks — I co-founded a startup, got funding and moved to Berlin without ever being in the city before.
-I matured as a web designer, and made terrible mistakes as a manager.
-I taught myself everything I needed to be proficient in HTML & CSS, with precious help from programmers closest to me.
-I failed and crashed and looked at the ashes all around me, panicked and then thought "this is good."
-The company did not survive, but I understood that was irrelevant.
-Even arrogant.
+I honored the design principles that were centrail to my studies, and made them the base of my new practice.
+I took big risks — co-founded a small company, and moved to Berlin.
+Without having ever been there before.
+I got better and better as a designer, and made shameful mistakes as a co-founder.
+I failed and crashed and looked at the mess all around me, panicking.
+The company did not survive, but I understood that was irrelevant to expect so.
+Arrogant.

-I moved on.
-I exerted resilience.

-Now I am a product designer based in Oakland, California.
-I am currently working at Bandcamp, designing experiences to make music lovers and artists happy.
+These days, I am a product designer based in Oakland, California.
+I’m still fascinated by human behavior in digital environments, how we interact with machines and with others through those machines.
+If there’s hope left for information society to support equality and representation, design should be in the front line.
+It’s where I want to be.